cestlou/MadLibs/README.md

 	- We'll leave this open and come back after we initialize some stuff
 - **Initialize the code base!**
 	- Ruby is a very particular language that has a good few rules, to obey them better we're going to install a few things it relies on.
 Bring that terminal window back and type the following in this order, hitting enter after every line.
-	- sudo gem install rails
+	- rbenv global
-	- gem install bundler
+	- gem install rails
 	- bundle install
 	- Luna, what are the steps here???